Frank Church: 1956 election

 Following his return to Idaho, he became active in Democratic Party politics, and he became the chairman of the Young Democrats of Idaho.
 In 1952, he ran for a seat in the then-Republican dominated Idaho state legislature, but lost the election.
-In 1956, Church ran for the Class-3 senate seat held by senator Herman Welker, who had alienated many Republicans for his opposition to president Dwight D. Eisenhower's programs and his alleged affiliation with McCarthyism.
-He entered the primary race, which was described as "the most colorful primary in the history of the state".
-He faced against a number of opponents, including Ricks College professor Claude Burtenshaw, bureaucrat Alvin McCormack, and former senator Glen H. Taylor.
+In 1956, Church ran for the Class-3 Senate seat held by Herman Welker, who had alienated many Republicans for his opposition to President Dwight D. Eisenhower's programs and his alleged affiliation with McCarthyism.
+Church entered the primary race, which was described as "the most colorful primary in the history of the state".
+He faced a number of opponents, including Ricks College professor Claude Burtenshaw, bureaucrat Alvin McCormack, and former senator Glen H. Taylor.

-When the primary came, Church won the nomination, with only 37.75% of the vote, narrowly edging out Taylor by 200 votes.
-Though Church won the democratic nomination, Taylor refused to concede, and claimed a number of voting irregularities in the canvassing of the primary.
+When the primary came, Church won the Democratic nomination, with only 37.75% of the vote, narrowly edging out Taylor by 200 votes.
+Though Church won the nomination, Taylor refused to concede, and claimed a number of voting irregularities in the canvassing of the primary.
 During the general election campaign, Church and his campaign hit the road.
 Church shook around 75,000 hands over the entire course of the campaign.
-Church also conducted an astute campaign, by contrasting his fitness with that of Welker's.
+Church also conducted an astute campaign, by contrasting his fitness with that of Welker.
 His slogan, "Idaho Will Be Proud of Frank Church", was a major asset to his campaign.
-Church also campaigned on an internationalist plank, gave mild support to a high Hell's dam, and was conservative on money matters.
+Church also campaigned on an internationalist plank, in favor of a publicly owned Hells Canyon Dam and was conservative on money matters.

-This was in stark contrast to that of Welker's campaign, which campaigned heavily on Anti-Communism, a decision which proved to be a weak political foundation.
-The Welker campaign also ran on his record, as well as the "Herman letter", which was a letter in which president Eisenhower endorsed Welker's candidacy.
+This was in stark contrast to Welker's campaign, which focused heavily on anti-Communism, a decision that proved to be a weak political foundation.
+The Welker campaign also ran on his record, as well as the "Herman letter", in which President Eisenhower endorsed Welker's candidacy.
 Glen Taylor also ran in the general election as a write-in candidate, labeling Church as a candidate of the "corporate interests".
-Church won the race, defeating both Welker and Taylor, with a plurality of 46,315 voters.
-This was despite a number of factors which would've inhibited Church's campaign.
-Including the Republican's fundraising advantage and president Eisenhower's large victory in the presidential election.
+Church won the race, defeating both Welker and Taylor, with a plurality of 46,315 votes.
+This was despite a number of factors that might have inhibited Church's campaign, including the Republican's fundraising advantage and Eisenhower's large victory in the presidential election.